 Recent failures of European financial institutions in combatting money laundering have increased the pressure on supervisory authorities.
-There is a need to strengthen the anti-money laundering (AML) supervision, as well as the expectations on financial institutions themselves to enhance their ability to manage those risks – starting from better risk understanding, appropriate governance to effective and comprehensive control processes.
+There is a need to strengthen anti-money laundering (AML) supervision, as well as the expectations on financial institutions themselves to enhance their ability to manage risks – starting from better risk understanding, appropriate governance to effective and comprehensive control processes.

 - Role of financial services firms in fighting financial crime

 - Implications of financial crime risk for financial institutions and financial system stability

 - Institutional architecture and regulatory framework for financial crime supervision

 - Key trends and evolutions in AML supervision and practices at the European and national level

 - Criminal law and enforcement strategies

 - Supervisory perspectives and expectations in relation to firms’ governance and internal control systems